CodyReichert/awesome-cl/README.md

 * [cl-algebraic-data-type](https://github.com/stylewarning/cl-algebraic-data-type) - A library for defining algebraic data types in a similar spirit to Haskell or ML.
 [3-clause BSD][15].
 * 👍 [trivial-types](https://github.com/m2ym/trivial-types) - provides missing but important type definitions such as `proper-list`, `association-list`, `property-list` and `tuple`.
 [LLGPL][8].
+* [defstar](https://bitbucket.org/eeeickythump/defstar/src/master/) - a collection of macros for easy inclusion of type declarations for arguments in lambda lists.
+[GNU GPL3][2]

 Learning and Tutorials